Credit Cards » Compare Credit Cards » Best Credit Cards For Rental Car Insurance of May 2023

 How Do You Evaluate The Worth of a Rental Car Insurance Card?

 As mentioned briefly above, it’s important to make sure your benefits can cover the annual fee of the credit card.
-Some cards have fees as high as $500 a year.
+Luxury cards have fees as high as $500 a year.
 You need to calculate how much money you will need to spend and the rewards you will receive in a dollar amount.

 For example, some travel cards offer free companion flights, and they might have a $250 annual fee.
 If you use the flight on a choice that’s more than $250, you have already made the money back that you spent on the annual fee.